Brain Waves Nootropic vs First Blood Comparison

 See a side-by-side comparison of ingredients, stats, and community sentiment.

-Brain Waves Nootropic is an intermediate-level focus supplement with no specified caffeine, while First Blood is a more popular, advanced pre-workout delivering a massive 463mg of caffeine for intense energy and pumps.
+Brain Waves Nootropic is an intermediate focus-based supplement with no specified caffeine, while First Blood is a more popular, advanced pre-workout delivering a massive 463mg of caffeine for intense energy and pumps.

 Go with Brain Waves Nootropic if...

-- •You are looking for an intermediate-level focus supplement
+- •You prefer an intermediate-level supplement focused on cognitive performance

 Go with First Blood if...

-- •You want a comprehensive formula covering energy, pumps, and endurance
+- •You want a complete formula that covers energy, focus, and muscle pumps

 First Blood